 Using this, they can repeat the experiment of flipping a fair coin as many times as they want, and observe the frequencies of heads and tails showing up.
 This helps them recognize that, as the number of trials increases, the experimental probabilities get closer and closer to the corresponding theoretical probabilities, i.e. 0.5 each.

 The Cuemath curriculum provides learning experiences of important concepts through concrete and pictorial representations and connects mathematics with the lives of students.
-Cuemath conducts Live Online Math classes and Coding classes.
+Cuemath conducts Live Online Math classes.
 This makes the students love math and see its relevance in their day to day lives.

 -By Rigved Jhunjhunwala